Opportunities for Connection ~ February 2020

 Looking for help for your worship associates or how to host guest speakers?
-You can find the Worship Leaders' Tool Kit and a best practices document for hosting guest speakers here as well.
+You can find the best practices document for hosting guest speakers here as well.

 The Worship Web team has created special thematic collections that provide resources on the topics of Black Lives Matter, Compassion for Refugees & Immigrants, Immigration, a Living Wage, Side with Love, Worship in Tough Times, Ecological Disasters, and Accessibility among others.
 Check them out to see if they fit a service you are already planning.

 Trying to figure out how to create worship?
 Check out the WorshipLab, a series of blog posts about the business of crafting worship.

 Looking for images to use on your website or social media?
 There is an image collection as part of WorshipWeb.

 Wish you could access all this while on the go?
 Check out the WorshipWeb App.

 The Central East Region has a number of resource pages on a variety of topics important to congregational life.
 These are "top suggested resources" prepared by the program manager for that area.
 Each month we'll be highlighting one of the pages.

 Up this month - Conflict Engagement and How to Have Difficult Conversations.
 These resource pages are managed by Rev. Dr. Hope Johnson.